 The Healthier Alternative

-When I first started my air fryer journey, I used to buy and make quite a lot of frozen french fries and chips.
+When I first started my air fryer journey, I used to buy and make quite a lot of frozen french fries and chips as a side dish.
 But I quickly realised how quick and easy it is to cook a fresh version instead.

-I would literally chop up a potato into chip like forms and put in the air fryer.
-Spray with some oil and some black pepper.
-As it is hard to cut the same size every time, i usually cook 5 minutes at a time until cooked through and crispy, making sure to shake them each time too.
+I would literally chop up a potato into chip like form and put in the air fryer.
+Spray with some oil and some black pepper (or Cajun seasoning if I am feeling adventurous).
+As it is hard to cut the same size every time, I usually cook 5 minutes at a time until cooked through and crispy, making sure to shake them each time too.

 As you can see above, the results are amazing.
 This particular batch cooked in ten minutes, so very similar to the frozen french fries.
-They are much healthier, as you know exactly all the ingredients that went into them.
+They are much healthier, as you know exactly what ingredients went into them.
+This method also works with sweet potato and sweet potato fries.

 The only thing is that it is hard to hand cut french fries, you will always end up with chips.
 This problem is easily solved by buying a relatively cheap french fry cutter.
 Click the image below to see this excellent example on Amazon.